-The SMART SYSTEM control can be programmed to limit the firing rate for a fixed period of time at the start of a DHW demand.
+The SMART TOUCH control can be programmed to limit the firing rate for a fixed period of time at the start of a DHW demand.
 There are six (6) possible limits, each with their own time delay.
 The first limit applies as soon as the burner starts.
 Once its time delay expires, the second limit is applied and its timer begins.
 The control steps through these limits until the 6th (sixth) limit expires.
 Note, however, that the 6th limit will also limit the rate for the rest of that heat demand.
-The installer can adjust the firing limits and time delays by accessing the Ramp Settings parameter.
-Once this parameter is selected, the screen will show the step number, the time delay for that step and the limit value corresponding with that step.
-If the installer wishes to adjust one of the values in that step, he can press the NAVIGATION dial until the value he wishes to change is flashing.
-The installer can then rotate the NAVIGATION dial to adjust that value.
-If the installer presses the RIGHT SELECT [SAVE] key while the limit value is flashing, the step value will flash again.
-The installer can then select the next step and adjust the delay and limit values corresponding with that step.
+The installer can adjust the firing limits and time delays by accessing the Ramp Delay Screen.
+The screen will show the step number, the time delay for that step and the limit value corresponding with that step.